 A cervical ectopy is a red, velvet like and often raw looking area with a graze type appearance on the outer surface of the cervix.
+It is also known as an erosion or ectropion.
 This is a benign (non-cancerous) condition and does not lead to cervical cancer.